-As the owner or operator of the real estate asset, the buyer could be held strictly, jointly and severally liable for pre-existing soil pollution or environmental contamination pursuant to State and federal laws.
+As an owner or operator of a real estate asset, the buyer could be held strictly, jointly and severally liable for pre-existing soil pollution or environmental contamination pursuant to State and federal laws.
 Therefore, typical allocations of environmental risk in purchase and sale agreements are tailored to the intent of the parties, the site conditions and the presence of contaminants of concern.

 Under the federal Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), current owners and operators of a property are strictly liable for all response and remediation costs regarding hazardous wastes and substances that were released on a property, unless a statutory defense is established.
-Statutory defenses include acts of God or war and acts of third parties, as well as landowner liability protections, such as the innocent landowner defense, bona fide prospective purchaser defense and contiguous property owner defense.
+These include acts of God or war, acts of third parties and landowner liability protections, such as the innocent landowner defense, bona fide prospective purchaser defense and contiguous property owner defense.

-If the buyer expends money to clean up the contamination caused by others, there are contribution claims available for recovery of those monies under State and federal laws.
+If the buyer expends money to clean up the contamination caused by others, there are contribution claims available under State and federal laws.